uloga/decorator/README.md

 What's Next:
 ------------
-I'm currently working on angular js components as well as on new extensive and responsive documentation.
+I'm currently working on angular js components as well as on a new extensive and responsive documentation.
 Stay tuned by following the project here on github.

 For more info and examples please check out: [Decorator Dox](http://decorator.codable.org/getit)